AnnaAxelsson051/Tech-Store/README.md

 ## Description

-An E-Commerce store application built with .Net WebAPI, C# and React.
-Customers can register accounts in the store and their passwords are hashed for optimal security.
-They can then log in and filter, sort and search for products, add products to basket, modify basket, place order and pay for it with Stripe.
-Administrators can log in and add, delete and modify products in the product system with details and image.
-Functionalities include cookie storeage, role based security, light / darkmode.
+This is a Full stack E-Commerce store built with .Net WebAPI, C# and React.
+The application allows customers to register accounts with password hashing for optimal security.
+Customers can log in and filter, sort and search for products, add products to basket, modify basket, place orders and pay for them with Stripe.
+Administrators can log in and add, delete and modify products in the system, with details and an image.
+Functionalities include cookie storeage, role based security, light / darkmode and other things.

+The aim with this project was to learn core concepts of .Net WebAPI, React / Typescript, get a clear understanding of the achitecture of a Full stack .NET E-commerce store-size application as well as the security implementations and payment processing of such an application.

 ---

 ## Technologies used:

 - .Net WebAPI
-- dotnet CLI
 - C#
-- React
-- TypeScript
 - SQLite
 - Entity Framework
 - ASP.NET Identity
 - Stripe
+- React
+- TypeScript
 - Material UI
+- dotnet CLI